Avital-Pikovsky/CC-final-work/1_316331198/README.md

-###הרצת הקוד:
-:על מנת להריץ את הקוד יש צורך להריץ פעולות בסדר הבא
+### To run the code:
+To run the code it is necessary to run operations in the following order:

-- sample_input.txt :לצרף קובץ טקסט בשם
+- Attach a text file named: sample_input.txt

- :כמו ,trieבתוכו היו הפקודות שנרצה לעשות ב
+Inside the file will be the commands we want to do in the trie, such as:

  ADD, FIND, REMOVE

-- :לפתוח את הטרמינל ולהריץ את המייקפייל עם הפקודה `make`
-- :לאחר פקודה זו יווצרו שני קבצי הרצה
+- Open the terminal and run the makefile with the command:  `make`

+ - After this command, two executable files will be created:

  1. prefix_table
  2. prefix_table_opt

-- :על מנת להריץ את קובץ הרצה מס' 1, יש לכתוב את הפקודה הבאה

- `./prefix_table`

-- :על מנת להריץ את קובץ הרצה מס' 2, יש לכתוב את הפקודה הבאה

- `./prefix_table_opt`
+- To run executable file number 1, write the following command:  `./prefix_table`

+- To run executable file number 2, write the following command:  `./prefix_table_opt`